dennisseidel/highlightpublicnotes-obsidian-plugin/README.md

 In the settings of the plugin you can update the `attribute` the plugin  checks as well as the `value`.

 ## Alternative: cssclasses
 Obsidian has a [cssclasses](https://forum.obsidian.md/t/apply-custom-css-to-certain-pages/15361) build-in.
-Combining a custome css snippet with the `cssclasses` attribute in the frontmatter provides a similar functionality.
+Combining a custome css snippet with the `cssclass:` attribute in the frontmatter provides a similar functionality.

 ## Compatibility